abicas/tinyyolov2-movidius-aws/README.md

 car: 51%
 ````
 ![dog](https://github.com/pjreddie/darknet/blob/master/data/dog.jpg)
-Neat right ?
-It was able to spot the dog if 78% certainty in 0.002 seconds (and the car in the background as well)!
+Neat right?
+It was able to spot the dog with 78% certainty in 0.002 seconds (and the car in the background as well)!
 But this is running on a big server, with a NVIDIA V100 GPU, running a pretty known and optimized model... there will be some hard work ahead in order to customize this to our data and run it on less powerfull devices.
-But we will make it !
+But we will make it!

 ### Installing Darkflow

 Movidius devices can only compile deep learning models in Caffe or Tensorflow.
 So we need to convert the darknet to Tensorflow so it can be converted later on to Movidius.
-This convertion to Tensorflow will be done my [Darkflow](https://github.com/thtrieu/darkflow).
+This convertion to Tensorflow will be done with [Darkflow](https://github.com/thtrieu/darkflow).

-But why don't you do the training already on Tensroflow them?
-Well, based on my experiences, Movidius supports quite a limited subset of operators of Tensorflow and doing transfer learning on existing models to my classes wasn't generating models capable of being converted.
+But why don't you do the training already on Tensroflow then?
+Well, based on my experience, Movidius supports quite a limited subset of operators of Tensorflow and doing transfer learning on existing models to my classes wasn't generating models capable of being converted.
 The [release notes from Movidius](https://movidius.github.io/ncsdk/release_notes.html) are always changing, so I would recommend checking back to see if it is supporting your required operators.
-DArknet on the other hand is a network that can be converted without incurring in these issues through the use of Darkflow.
+Darknet on the other hand is a network that can be converted without incurring on these issues through the use of Darkflow.

 Darkflow runs on Python3, so lets switch environments and download the code:
 `````bash